Tracy Caldwell Dyson: NASA

 In June 1998, Caldwell Dyson was selected by NASA, and began NASA training two months later, in August 1998.
 Her astronaut candidate training included orientation briefings and tours, numerous scientific and technical briefings, intensive instruction in Shuttle and International Space Station (ISS) systems, physiological training, ground school to prepare for T-38 flight training, as well as learning water and wilderness survival techniques.
 Completion of this training and evaluation qualified her for flight assignment as a mission specialist.

 In 1999, Caldwell Dyson was assigned to the Astronaut Office ISS Operations Branch as a Russian Crusader, participating in the testing and integration of Russian hardware and software products developed for ISS.
 In 2000, she was assigned prime crew support astronaut for the ISS Expedition 5 crew, serving as their representative on technical and operational issues throughout the training and on-orbit phase of their mission.
 During ISS Expeditions 4 through 6, Caldwell Dyson served as an ISS spacecraft communicator (CAPCOM) inside Mission Control.
 In 2003, she made a transition to the Astronaut Shuttle Operations Branch and was assigned to flight software verification in the Shuttle Avionics Integration Laboratory and worked supporting launch and landing operations at Kennedy Space Center, Florida.
 Caldwell Dyson also served as Lead CAPCOM for Expedition 11.

 Between her second and third flights, Caldwell Dyson continued to work inside Houston’s Mission Control Center as CAPCOM for both space shuttle and space station operations, serving as the lead CAPCOM for various ISS missions, including the lead and development of the CAPCOM cadre for Boeing Starliner Mission Operations team.
 She was also the ground IV for US EVA 32, performed by Scott Kelly and Kjell Lindgren.

 Caldwell Dyson initiated and led several projects to improve training and operations aboard the ISS, most notably developing the EVA Qualification training flow (EVQ) for astronaut candidates.

+After her third trip to space, she served as the ground IV for US EVA 95, performed by Jessica Meir and Christopher Williams in March 2026.
+She also worked as one of the CAPCOM for the Artemis II mission, working during 3 separate shifts.
+During the summer 2026 with the European Space Agency, she participated in the CAVES training program with her NASA astronaut colleague, Ben Bailey and astronauts from other agencies John McFall, Ayu Yoneda and Rosemary Coogan.

 As Tracy Dyson, she is the host of a series on NASA TV called StationLife, which focuses on facets of life aboard the International Space Station.

 On March 21, 2017, Caldwell Dyson stood behind President Trump as he signed a bill for NASA to send humans to Mars in the 2030s and receive $19.5 billion in 2018 funding.
 Caldwell Dyson and fellow NASA astronaut Chris Cassidy presented Trump with an official flight jacket during the ceremony.